 Faculty and Administration

-David Silber is the Founder and Dean of Drisha Institute for Jewish Education.
-He received ordination from the Rabbi Isaac Elchanan Theological Seminary.
-He received the Covenant Award in 2000.
-He is the author of A Passover Haggadah: Go Forth and Learn, published by JPS in 2011, and the newly released For Such a Time as This: Biblical Reflections in the Book of Esther, published by Koren Publishing in 2017 (Hebrew).
+David Silber is the founder and dean of Drisha Institute for Jewish Education in New York and Israel.
+Rabbi Silber received ordination from the Rabbi Isaac Elchanan Theological Seminary.
+He is a recipient of the Covenant Award, for excellence in innovative Jewish education, and is the author of A Passover Haggadah: Go Forth and Learn (Jewish Publication Society 2011) and For Such a Time as This: Biblical Reflections in the Book of Esther (Koren Publishers 2017).
+He is also a nationally acclaimed lecturer on the Bible.
+Rabbi Silber is married to Dr. Devora Steinmetz.
+They have eight children and live in New York City.

 Click here to access podcasts recorded by David Silber.

 Shira Hecht-Koller is the Director of Communal Engagement at Drisha and Director of Education for 929 English.
+In her portfolio at Drisha, she also directs the Dr. Beth Samuels Summer High School Program.
 She teaches Talmud and Jewish identity to a wide variety of audiences, and writes and speaks on topics of education, creative living and family life.
 She was a Fellow at the Paideia Institute of Jewish Studies in Stockholm, where she continues to serve as a consultant.
 She holds a certificate in Experiential Jewish Education from M²: The Institute for Experiential Jewish Education, where she is adjunct faculty.
 She is a graduate of the Beruria Scholars program at Midreshet Lindenbaum and holds a JD from Cardozo School of Law.
 Prior to embarking on a career in Jewish Education, she was an associate in the Intellectual Property department at Debevoise & Plimpton, LLP.
 She is an avid tennis fan, amateur photographer and loves to hike and explore the world with her partner Aaron and children Dalya, Shachar, Amitai and Aiden.

 Click here to access podcasts recorded by Shira Hecht-Koller.

-Daniel Reifman is the Rosh Kollel of the Drisha Summer Kollel and has taught Talmud and halakha at Drisha for over 15 years.
+Rabbi Daniel Reifman is the Rosh Kollel of the Drisha Summer Kollel and has taught Talmud and halakha at Drisha for over 15 years.
 He holds a PhD in hermeneutics from Bar Ilan University and received his rabbinic ordination and an MA in Tanakh from Yeshiva University.
-During the year, he teaches Talmud at the Pardes Institute for Jewish Studies in Jerusalem and Tanakh at the Bina Secular Yeshiva in Tel Aviv.
+During the year, he teaches at the Pardes Institute for Jewish Studies in Jerusalem and the Institute for Advanced Torah Studies at Bar-Ilan University.

 Click here to access podcasts recorded by Daniel Reifman.